The Master (2012 film)

 The Master is a 2012 American psychological drama film written and directed by Paul Thomas Anderson and starring Joaquin Phoenix, Philip Seymour Hoffman, and Amy Adams.
-It tells the story of Freddie Quell (Phoenix), a World War II Navy veteran struggling to adjust to a post-war society, who meets Lancaster Dodd (Hoffman), the leader of a religious movement known as the Cause.
+It tells the story of Freddie Quell (Phoenix), a World War II Navy veteran struggling to adjust to a post-war society, who meets Lancaster Dodd (Hoffman), the leader of a cult known as The Cause.
 Dodd sees something in Quell and accepts him into the movement.
-Freddie takes a liking to the Cause and begins traveling with Dodd's family to spread his teachings.
+Quell takes a liking to The Cause and begins traveling with Dodd's family to spread his teachings.